azhx/blagoblag/content/drafts/notes-fuzzing-imagemagick-graphicsmagick.rst

 imagemagick, but after some review by Google most of them have been fixed and these days there are at least no more trivial to find fuzzing issues."
 Despite this, within hours of adding each project to OSS-Fuzz it was finding security issues.
-Between the two projects it has found more than 425 security issues of various severities, and it continues to ocassionally find new ones.
+Between the two projects it has found more than `425 security issues`_ of various severities, and it continues to occasionally find new ones.

 Given the gaping chasm between what was expected and the massive success of OSS-Fuzz on ImageMagick and GraphicsMagick I thought it would be helpful to